virtualritz/aftereffects-sys/README.md

   * `AE_Scene3D_Private.h`
   * `PR_Feature.h`

-  Contact the AfterEffects SDK team and ask nicely and they may send you theses headers.
+  Contact the Ae SDK team and ask nicely and they may send you theses headers.

 ### macOS